 Step 1: Define Your Goals

-Your first step is to define the video’s purpose.
-Are you looking to help customers and build brand awareness, or are you just looking to improve conversions?
+Your first step in the creative process is to define the video’s purpose.
+Before you begin recording, are you looking to help customers and build brand awareness, or are you just looking to improve conversions?
 Your answers to these questions define the rest of the process.

 Goals also help determine what channel you will use for distribution.
 If your purpose is to improve brand awareness, you should share these videos on social networks to help customers know your products better.